Car Review

 Advertisement - Page continues below

-Oh, and a quick word on charge times: from a 100kW rapid charger, a 20-80 per cent top up takes 26 minutes.
-For anyone with a home charger, a 20-80 per cent charge will take 3.5 hours.
-About the same as the longest Lord of the Rings film.
-Coincidence?!
-Yes.
+Oh, and a quick word on charge times: from a 100kW rapid charger, a 20-80 per cent top up takes 26 minutes in the 44kWh car or 28 with the 55kWh battery.
+For anyone with a home charger, a 20-80 per cent charge can take as little as 3.5 hours, which is about the same as the longest Lord of the Rings film.
+Coincidence?
+Um, yes.

 Highlights from the range